errbotio/errbot/README.rst

 for any reason: random humour, starting a build, monitoring commits, triggering alerts...
 The possibilities are endless.

-It is written and extensible in Python, based on yapsy_ with a heavily adapted jabberbot_ for the XMPP backend.
+It is written and extensible in Python, based on yapsy_.
 It is available as open source software under the GPL3 license.

 Community behind the project
 ----------------------------